Range Trading

 What Is Range Trading?

-Range trading is a strategy that exploits the predictable oscillation of price between defined support and resistance levels during periods when no clear trend is present.
+Range trading exploits the predictable oscillation of price between defined support and resistance levels during periods when no clear directional trend is present.
 The trader buys near the bottom of the range and sells near the top, repeating the process as price bounces between the boundaries.
+This approach is the natural complement to breakout and trend-following strategies: while those strategies profit when ranges end, range trading profits while the range persists.
+Correctly identifying the current market regime (trending versus ranging) is therefore the foundational skill that determines which approach is appropriate at any given time.

 Frequently Asked Questions

-▶How do you identify a trading range?
+▶How do you know when a trading range is about to break?

-▶What indicators work best for range trading?
+▶What are the best indicators for range trading?

 Range Trading is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Range Trading is influencing current positions.